 The Site

-RNA Energy is preparing a planning application for a BESS facility on land located at Inchbean Farm, Kilmarnock KA1 5LL, to be known as Inchbean Farm BESS.
+Brockwell Energy is preparing a planning application for a BESS facility on land located at Inchbean Farm, Kilmarnock KA1 5LL, to be known as Inchbean Farm BESS.

 The Site has been identified following an extensive site selection process which considers environmental designations, local electricity network access and capacity, the physical characteristics of the site and the need for a supportive landowner.